About the course

 About the training provider

-Charter TSA is an alliance of schools, and other partners, who are working together to train the next generation of outstanding teachers.
+Charter TSA is an alliance of schools, and other partners, led by Queen Elizabeth's Grammar School, who are working together to train the next generation of outstanding teachers.
 The School Direct teacher training route is led by Charter TSA, working in partnership with local schools and Bishop Grosseteste University (BGU).

 The School Direct teacher training programme with Charter TSA is an excellent opportunity for graduates and career changers to join the teaching profession.
 School Direct is a route into teaching that places school-led training at the heart of the experience.